Sonaza/NPCIgnore/README.md

 * Topper McNabb
 * Rhonin

 If you wish to ignore or unignore NPCs you can do it by typing **/npcignore npcname**.
+To view currently ignored NPCs type **/npcignore list**.